lgibson212/presentations/week7.md

 # How does middleware work in Django?
-Provide an example and explanation.
+## Provide an example and explanation.

+### What is middleware?
+a framework that hooks into django's response/request processing.

+snags the http request, alters it, and then sends the response.

+happens in the middle.

-### Deafult middleware that comes in ''' django-admin startproject '''
+### Deafult middleware that comes in ```django-admin startproject```

 ```python
 MIDDLEWARE = [
     'django.middleware.security.SecurityMiddleware',